SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 necessary to read the cards and so will only accept hard currency.
 Standard cred-keys contain the name of the bearer and a personal identiﬁcation number.
 Megacorporate-issued cred-keys usually feature the name of the ﬁrm and a code for it as well.
-Military oﬃcers, who may have extensive credit limits owing to their status, carry cards with their DNA pattern encoded on them for ease of identiﬁcation.
+Military officers, who may have extensive credit limits owing to their status, carry cards with their DNA pattern encoded on them for ease of identiﬁcation.
 Cred-keys are not common on worlds with extensive smuggling,